-"Prepare a clear mission statement, intent, and concept of operations.
+192 "Prepare a clear mission statement, intent, and concept of operations.
 Focus on key tasks for intent.
-Make the concept of operations - the how, when and where of the plan -the centerpiece of your orders and assure it is understood two levels down.
+Make the concept of operations-the how, when and where of the plan-the centerpiece of your orders and assure it is understood two levels down.
 The concept guides your subordinates for as long as the plan holds up.
 It preempts a lot of questions and uncertainty if it is well done.
 We have put so much emphasis on commander's intent, and more recently on over-abbreviated mission templates, that our ability to articulate clearly how we will execute operations is diminished.
 The cost is that we fail to get the most out of our organizations initially and we deviate from our plans prematurely."
 McMaster, H. (2016, March 31).
 Lieutenant General Don Holder's free, non-binding advice for battalion and squadron commanders.
 The Strategy Bridge.

-"The United States is highly unlikely to regain its competitive advantage through like-for-like replacements of its legacy platforms with incremental improvements while remaining beholden to industrial age notions of warfare focused on individual weapon systems focused on inflicting attrition."
+193 "The United States is highly unlikely to regain its competitive advantage through like-for-like replacements of its legacy platforms with incremental improvements while remaining beholden to industrial age notions of warfare focused on individual weapon systems focused on inflicting attrition."
 Deptula, D. (2020, July 9).
 Moving further into the information age with joint all-domain command and control.
 C4ISRNET.
-"System warfare analysis to defeat threat technological systems is not the 'silver bullet' to winning across the future competition continuum.
+194 "System warfare analysis to defeat threat technological systems is not the 'silver bullet' to winning across the future competition continuum.
 However, without a systems approach as one of the primary methods focused on achieving one of the four defeat mechanisms (isolation, dislocation, disintegration, or destruction), the probability of achieving the intended purpose of the operation is unlikely."
 EAB, p.
-36.
+36. 195 See EAB Concept, pp. 33-36 for its entire discussion of systems warfare analysis.